Why does Lizzie leave Tommy?

 Q: Who are Lizzie and Tommy?

-A: Lizzie and Tommy are a couple who have been in a long-term relationship for over five years.
+A: Lizzie and Tommy are fictional characters used in this article to illustrate a common relationship dilemma.

 Q: Were there any signs of trouble in their relationship?